samuelgozi/firebase-firestore-lite/README.md

 ### Get all the documents in a collection

-You can use `list` to fetch a all of the documents in a collection.
+You can use `list` to fetch a all the documents in a collection.
 Be mindful that this request is expensive in terms of bandwidth and writes.

 ```js